-Khayelitsha at Night
+Khayelitsha at night

 All places have both daylight and nighttime geographies.
-Geographers and historians have studied nighttime urban geographies mostly from lighting technology and economic/industrial perspectives (Melbin 1987; Jakle 2001; Dwedney 2004).
-Other examples of nighttime geography include Agnew et al. (2008) on night time imagery and U.S. military actions in Baghdad and Sutton et al. (2010) on Australian cities' urban sprawl.
+Geographers and historians have studied nighttime urban geographies mostly from lighting technology and economic/ industrial perspectives (Dewdney, 2004; Jakle, 2001; Melbin, 1987).
+Other examples of nighttime geography include Agnew, Gillespie, and Gonzalez (2008) on nighttime imagery and U.S. military actions in Baghdad and Sutton, Goetz, Fildes, Foster, and Ghosh (2010) on Australian cities' urban sprawl.
 Seldom have social justice issues surfaced, an exception being Jakle's (2001: 248) brief mention of the social class irregularities in U.S. central cities and suburbs following the 1960s civil rights struggles.
 During daylight one can observe many place features, including built environments, economic and economic activities and interactions and also distinctive physical features.
 The daylight landscape is likely to be a collage of colors (buildings, signage, clothing, and human diversity) that disappears at night unless the landscape is lighted.
 A lighted landscape at night, whether viewed from ground or from a low flying aircraft will have some distinctly different features.
 A well-lighted landscape bespeaks much about wealth, class, political order and security.